ManhTrinhNguyen/Kubernetes-Practice/Kubernetes-Java-App-Practice/README.md

 `
   - Step 6 : After MySQL DB started .
 To debug if something wrong with the pods : `kubectl logs <pods-name>`

-  - Step 7 : I Can also get inside the pod to see mysql pod ENV : `kubectl exec -it <pod-name> -- bin/bash`
+  - Step 7 : I Can also get inside the pod to see mysql pod ENV : `kubectl exec -it <pod-name> -- bin/bash` Or `kubectl describe pod <pod-name>`

 ## Practice 3 : Deploy Java Apps with 2 Replica